larkben/Ergollamas-Alphpacas/README.md

 Welcome to ErgoLlamas + Alphpacas a passion project on Ergo and Alephium.
 We are a collection of NFT (64px x 64px) chill Llamas or Alpacas.
 (Some more chill than others  ) The world might be filled with drama but we are working towards a brighter future of finance.
 Together.

 <h2> Some Quick Facts: </h2>
-Ergo Supply: 128 Llamas
+Ergo Supply: 128 Llamas <br>
-Alpehium Supply: 128 Llamas
+Alpehium Supply: 128 Alpacas
 <h2> Ergo Mint Addresses: </h2>
 <b> 9i27sKZ1gdZtnkbEsL1jkbnosZh3pHi9tZiwMLmi6tcwjmRQMhz </b> <br>
 <b> 9fUQLJrVtx5rZXib1NDSMDupkfzHfy3Wrh2Mp8Ae8Rv8Y59wD5U </b> <br>